Vyral/maria-diaz/_posts/2019-06-18-why-our-corona-market-favors-buyers-and-sellers.md

 There are several things happening in our market right now that benefit both buyers and sellers.&nbsp;

-First of all, **interest rates have dropped, which is great news if you’re a buyer because it means you qualify to buy more.** If you’re a seller, this means you have a better chance at getting the price you want.&nbsp;
+First of all, **interest rates have dropped, which is great news if you’re a buyer because it means you qualify to buy more.** If you’re a seller, this means you have a better chance of getting the price you want.&nbsp;

 Also, the average days on market for homes is just 30 days.
 Competition is hot among buyers, which means sellers will be able to get a lot of offers and counter however they see fit.&nbsp;

 {% include pullquote.html %}

-On the other hand, buyers have greater ability to negotiate closing costs, which is something they wouldn’t have been able to do beforehand.
-They also have greater opportunity to negotiate other items in the contract, such as the termite clearance.&nbsp;
+On the other hand, buyers have a greater ability to negotiate closing costs, which is something they wouldn’t have been able to do beforehand.
+They also have a greater opportunity to negotiate other items in the contract, such as the termite clearance.&nbsp;

 If you’re a seller and you want to take advantage of these conditions, the key is to **make your home look amazing before you put it on the market.&nbsp;**